IvanDanyliuk/decor-house/README.md

 - UI Components: AntDesign.
 - Data Visualization: Chart.js for analytics.
 - Maps: Leaflet for adding a map with stores
-- Uploading Files: Uploadthing for uploading files of user photo or adding photos of products
+- Uploading Files: Uploadthing for uploading files of user photos or adding images of products
 - Deployment: Vercel for hosting.

 ## How to run the project
-In you terminal, navigate to the project directory
-Run `npm install` to install dependencies
+In your terminal, navigate to the project directory Run `npm install` to install dependencies
 Run `npm run dev` to start the application
 Open your browser in ()[http://localhost:3000]